NitinKhare/BugTracker/README.md

 # BugTracker
-A Bug tracking management system built with nodejs, express and mongodb for final year project Requires
+A Bug tracking management system built with nodejs, express and mongodb as mini project for college Requires
 <ol>
 <li>Node js</li>